 Another example: A computer user’s system language is French and he has an English keyboard.
 While he is traveling in Germany.
 This way the language based on his IP will be totally different from the language based on the system.
 But it is normal, it is not a problem, browser fingerprint-based machine learning algorithms shouldn’t warn.

 So as you can see that the above configuration is totally valid.
-These configuration is coming from the Base Profile.
+This configuration is coming from the Base Profile.
 So no worry.
-If you still looking for a 100% anonymity, search for a base profile that’s headers and system language configuration will match your IP’s location.
+If you still looking for 100% anonymity, search for a base profile that’s headers and system language configuration will match your IP’s location.

 Read more about this issue in the Language different article.

 It happens when your WebRTC public IP is not matching your IP.
-Set up Kameleo for automatic WebRTC spoofing.
+Set up Kameleo for automatic WebRTC spoofing mode.